PostHog/posthog.com/contents/blog/launch-week-universe-of-new-features.md

 - **Starring:** Rick Marron
 - **Introducing:** The most addictive feature you'll ever know

-"So good, I wrote a 1,000 word Twitter thread about it" - A Twitter user with 100 followers
+"So good, I wrote a 1,000 word Twitter thread about it" - A Twitter user, probably